 max_execution_time = 180 max_input_time = 90 memory_limit = 256M upload_max_filesize = 64M

 These settings are generally standard, but if you’re using a VPS with limited resources or shared hosting, you may need to adjust them lower.
-Remember that each phpBB installation, like any other CMS system, can vary.
+Furthermore, remember that each phpBB installation, like any other CMS system, can vary.

 Configuring Nginx for phpBB

 In your Nginx server block, declare the PHP upstream and then the PHP locations.
-The best way to do this is to create a new server block using a subdomain such as forums
+Typically, the best way to do this is to create a new server block using a subdomain such as forums or community.

 First, create the server block: